myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > First of all, happy **Valentine's Day**, I hope that in the midst of this disaster, we will always **LOVE** and remember all those who did not survive.
 >
 > I'm [**Cap'n ROTY BROI (ID 530)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md).
 There are 1047 males onboard in this ark.
-They are all safe and survive from [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
+They are all safe and survived [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
 I'm one of them and my successor will be chosen by vote after I'm done creating this first log.
 >
 > Now we are sailing the surface of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md) on Earth with all survivors who are all male and feel very grateful today.
 They survive, and they can celebrate **Valentine's Day** which is after the disaster occurred, **Valentine's Day** is still to be celebrated, and that is a sign that our **LOVE** is almost eternal, immutable in any conditions.
 >